-Epstein Becker Green tax attorneys have extensive experience counseling our clients with regard to the tax implications raised by myriad transactions and business relationships encountered in today’s health care market.
+Clients turn to Epstein Becker Green tax attorneys for advice and counsel on the tax implications raised by the myriad transactions and business relationships encountered in today's health care market.

-The legal services that Epstein Becker Green tax attorneys provide for our tax-exempt and nonprofit organization clients include:
+The services that our tax attorneys provide to our tax-exempt and nonprofit organization clients include:

 - Forming nonprofit health care entities, and obtaining tax-exempt status

 - Analyzing the tax consequences of client participation in transactions and business relationships

 - Developing strategic tax plans for acquisitions and sales of facilities and practices

 - Analyzing federal and state tax and nonprofit legislation and regulations

 - Preparing legal opinions and memoranda regarding tax and nonprofit issues